qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * |checkbox| :guilabel:`Open attribute table in a dock window (QGIS restart required)`

-..
-FIXME:more information necessary

-* |checkbox| :guilabel:`Copy geometry in WKT representation from attribute table`
+* |checkbox| :guilabel:`Copy geometry in WKT representation from attribute table`.
+When using
+  |mActionCopySelected|:sup:`Copy selected rows to clipboard` from the :guilabel:`Attribute table` menu
+  then this has the result that also the coordinates of points or vertices are copied to the clipboard.
 * :guilabel:`Attribute table behaviour` |selectstring|.
 There are three possibilities: 'Show all features', 'Show selected features' and 'Show features visible on map'

-..
-FIXME: more information necessary

-* :guilabel:`Attribute table row cache` |selectstring|
+* :guilabel:`Attribute table row cache` |selectstring|.
+This row cache makes it possible to save the last loaded x attribute rows so that working with the attribute table will be quicker.
+The cache will be deleted when closing the attribute table.
-* :guilabel:`Representation for NULL values`
+* :guilabel:`Representation for NULL values` Here you can define a value for data fields containing a NULL value.

 **Data source handling**